Sean ‘Diddy’ Combs steps down as chairman of Revolt amid sexual assault lawsuits

 Following that lawsuit, two more have been filed.

-In the most recent filing, Jane Doe alleges that Combs and singer-songwriter Aaron Hall took turns raping her and a friend in New York City over three decades ago.
+In the most recent filing, the alleged victim, identified only as Jane Doe, alleges that Combs and singer-songwriter Aaron Hall took turns raping her and a friend in New York City over three decades ago.

 Another lawsuit was filed by Joi Dickerson-Neal, who also alleged that Combs drugged and sexually assaulted her while she was a student at Syracuse University in 1991.